-I research organismal spatial ecology; specifically how animals move within their environments and why communities are where they are?” by uniting inferences across multiple scales of ecological processes and types of data sets.
+As an integrative ecologist, I address the question of “why are organisms found where they are?” by uniting inferences across multiple scales of ecological processes and types of data sets.
 My research leverages informatics, large-scale databases, field surveys, and experimentation to improve our understanding of pattern and process. .
 I use a computational and quantitative ecology toolbox to connect locational data to large-scale environmental data sets and work with collaborative research partners across marine, freshwater, and terrestrial ecosystems.

 I practice science as a creative endeavor.